Exile Of The Mainstream's Monthly Interview Series With Ian Bezek: June 2020

 This will not be the case in most emerging markets.
 There, they simply don't have the ability to run massive budget deficits due to their weak standing in the credit market.
 Plus, many of the countries rely heavily on commodity exports and those aren't coming back in any meaningful way yet.
 Here where I live in Latin America, for example, I expect things to remain bleak for several years, regardless of how quickly the virus is handled.

-Exile of the Mainstream: Could you describe your most recent investment mistake and what have you learnt from it?
+Exile of the Mainstream: Could you describe your most recent investment mistake and what have you learned from it?
 What do you think the biggest mistake an investor could make in 2020?

 Ian Bezek: In terms of my own performance, while I did alright in the March crash, I was extremely bullish and fully invested when the S&P 500 (SPY) reached 2,500 on the way down, meaning that I had very little firepower to operate as stocks continued plunging.
 And then I started lightening up on some positions in April for modest profits, rather than holding on into June.
 Based on past history, markets don't ever crash as much/fast as they did in March, nor do they ever recover as quickly as they have subsequently.
 By limiting my perspective to past market events, I underestimated both the potential drawdown and subsequent recovery in this episode of recent volatility, which lowered my potential returns.